agileware/civicrm-end-user-guide/docs/the-user-interface/searching.md

-Most CiviCRM components offer a search on the data they maintain, such as **Find contributions**, **Find members**, etc. These forms work in a similar way to **Advanced search** but return rows of the main objects associated with the components, instead of contacts. **Find Members** returns memberships, **Find Participants** shows event registrations, **Find Contributions** returns contributions and so on.
+Most CiviCRM components offer a search on the data they maintain, such as **Find contributions**, **Find members**, etc. These forms work in a similar way to **Advanced Search** but return rows of the main objects associated with the components, instead of contacts. **Find Members** returns memberships, **Find Participants** shows event registrations, **Find Contributions** returns contributions and so on.